ampproject/amp-toolbox/packages/optimizer/README.md

 AMP Optimizer is a tool to simplify creating AMP pages and improve AMP rendering performance.
 AMP Optimizer implements [AMP performance best practices](https://amp.dev/documentation/guides-and-tutorials/optimize-and-measure/optimize_amp?format=websites) and supports [AMP server-side-rendering](https://amp.dev/documentation/guides-and-tutorials/optimize-and-measure/server-side-rendering?format=websites).
 By default, it will perform the following optimizations:

 * Server-side render AMP layouts.
-* **Automatically import all missing AMP Extensions**.
+* **Automatically import all missing AMP component scripts**.
 * **Automaticallly add any missing mandatary AMP tags**.
 * Remove the AMP boilerplate (when possible).
-* Inline critical CSS.
-* Speed-up AMP framework and custom font loading.
 * Move CSS keyframe animations to the bottom of the page.
+* Optimize AMP framework and custom font loading
 * Generate CSP for inlined [`amp-script`](https://amp.dev/documentation/components/amp-script/) code.

 The performance optimizations can improve page rendering times by up to 50%.
 You can read more about the potential performance gains in this [blog post](https://blog.amp.dev/2018/10/08/how-to-make-amp-even-faster/).
 To give it a try, check out [the online playground](https://toolbox-optimizer.glitch.me/).